What's my plan?

 The Talk Admin role does not consume a seat when used in conjunction with a free Support seat such as Contributor or Light agent.

-For more information, see Understanding default roles in Zendesk Chat and Creating custom Chat roles and assigning users.
+For more information on roles for live chat, see Understanding default roles in Zendesk Chat and Creating custom Chat roles and assigning users.

 Role Description

-Admin Can manage all Chat settings and provide chat support.
+Admin Can manage all Chat or messaging settings and provide chat or messaging support.

-Agent Can serve chats and provide chat support.
+Agent Can serve chats or messaging conversations, and provide chat or messaging support.

-Agent (limited) Can serve social messaging conversations and chats only.
+Agent (limited) Can serve social messaging conversations and live chats only.

 Custom roles (Enterprise) Admins can define their own Chat roles.